-Creating an effective survey requires choosing the right question types to gather meaningful insights.
+To create an effective survey, you need to choose the right question types that will gather meaningful insights.
 Here are 15 powerful question types for surveys with examples, designed to capture data efficiently and improve your decision-making.

 1. Multiple Choice Questions